 • Max user weight: 21.4 stone (136kg)

-Remember, manufacturer-quoted ranges are in optimal conditions and will vary with user weight, terrain and weather.
-If you’re thinking about one of these, it’s best to speak to your dealer, arrange a demo and see what suits you.
+Manufacturer-quoted ranges are tested in ideal conditions and can vary depending on things like user weight, terrain, battery condition and weather.
+If you can, speak to your Scheme dealer, arrange a demonstration and see what feels right for you.

-Want to know more about getting a scooter or powered wheelchair on the Motability Scheme?
+Check if you’re eligible for a scooter or powered wheelchair on the Motability Scheme

 When you lease a mobility scooter or powered wheelchair through the Motability Scheme, you get an all-inclusive package including insurance, breakdown cover, service and routine repairs, and batteries and tyres.